 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The supplemental schedules of benefits provided for the years ended December 31, 2018, 2019 and 2020; administrative expenses for the years ended December 31, 2018, 2019 and 2020; and changes in net assets available for benefits by program and activity for the years ended December 31, 2018, 2019 and 2020 are presented for the purpose of additional analysis and are not a required part of the financial statements.
+The supplemental schedules of benefits provided for the years ended December 31, 2021, 2020 and 2019; administrative expenses for the years ended December 31, 2021, 2020 and 2019; and changes in net assets available for benefits by program and activity for the years ended December 31, 2021, 2020 and 2019 are presented for the purpose of additional analysis and are not a required part of the financial statements.
 These schedules are the responsibility of the Board of Pensions' management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such schedules have been subjected to the auditing procedures applied in our audits of the financial statements and certain additional procedures, including comparing and reconciling such schedules directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such schedules have been subjected to the auditing procedures applied in our audits of the financial statements and certain additional procedures, including comparing and reconciling such schedules directly to the underlying accounting the financial statements or to the financial statements themselves, and other records used to prepare the financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, such schedules are fairly stated in all material respects in relation to the financial statements as a whole.